 What is the difference between a phobia and a fear?

-Phobia and fear are often understood as synonymous to one another.
-However, fear is a proportional response to a threat, whereas phobia is an extreme and irrational response to an object or condition that poses little to no threat.
+Phobia and fear are often understood as synonymous with each other.
+However, fear is a proportional response to a threat, whereas phobia is an extreme and unrealistic response to an object or condition that poses little to no threat.

 Is phobia a mental disorder?

-Yes, specific phobia disorder is a mental health disorder.
-A type of anxiety disorder, to be more precise.
+Yes, specific phobias and complex phobias are mental health conditions.
+They are a type of anxiety disorder, to be more precise.

 Contents